phoenixding/tbsp/README.md

 or
 sudo apt-get install python3-dev
 ```
 	For Macos, it was installed by default.
 	The python setup.py script (or pip) will try to install these packages automatically.
 	However, please install them manually if, by any reason, the automatic
 	installation fails.

 * Platform:
 Macos and Linux verified.
 For windows, the dependent pyBigWig package is not available.
+However, the Docker version of TBSP is available for all platforms.

 # INSTALLATION

- There are 3 options to install scdiff.
+ There are 3 options to install tbsp.
-* __Option 1: Install from download directory__
+* __Option 1: setup.py script installation from download directory__
 	cd to the downloaded scdiff package root directory

 	```shell